Rio Tinto austerity drive stokes surprise dividend hike

 Walsh played down the risk of a drop in iron ore prices, saying Rio has been able to sell all its iron ore, adding that Chinese steel mills need the high quality material Rio produces to help cut deadly smog.

-(Additional reporting by James Regan in Sydney and Silvia Antonioli in London; editing by Richard Pullin and Keiron Henderson)
+(Additional reporting by James Regan in Sydney and Silvia Antonioli in London; Editing by Richard Pullin)